Elysia pusilla: Description

-Nudibranchs have no gills and breathe through their skin secondary gills using tentacle looking things, called cerata on their back.
-In many nudibranchs, the cerata is a blood filled tube that acts as an extension of the digestive system and can be used for defense.
+Nudibranchs have no gills and breathe through their skin secondary gills using tentacle-looking things, called cerata, on their back.
+In many nudibranchs, the cerata is a blood-filled tube that acts as an extension of the digestive system and can be used for defense.
 In another nudibranch species, such as the aeolids, the cerata contain sacs called cnidosacs that store nematocysts, stinging cells from cnidarians which have been acquired from feeding.

 Distribution

 Sacoglossa are found in temperate and tropical oceans, with most of them living in the Central Pacific.
 Specific species, such as Elysia pusilla are found in the tropical indo Pacific Ocean, with other species living in the Caribbean.
-They are found between the depths of 0.5 and 0.9 m of depth.
+They are found between the depths of 0.5 and 0.9 m.

 Ecology

-Diet and Feeding
+Diet and feeding

 As a member of the class gastropod, Elysia pusilla uses a radula, which is a ribbon of chitinous teeth to feed.
 In general, the radula is used to scrape algae and slice seaweeds.
 They have digestive enzymes secreted by the digestive and salivary glands to aid in digestion.
 Sea slugs extract the green algae by piercing the cell wall and storing the plastids in their digestive glands.

 Many nudibranchs are stenophagous, meaning that they only feed on one to two organisms.

 Specifically, Elysia pusilla feeds on a green calcareous algae called Halimeda, but can also use the chloroplast and genes from the algae to photosynthesize, thus producing its own energy.